jeafreezy/GIS-Chat-Community-Bot/README.md

 - Retweet every tweet with the hashtag #gischat, #mappymeme

-- Follows all followers.

 ## Usage

 On the platform you can:

-Tweet:
+Tweet with the following hashtags and mention:

 ```
- #gischat #GIS #geospatial #mappymeme or @gischatbot
+    #GISCHAT,
+    #gischat,
+    #GISChat,
+    #gisChat,
+    #mappymeme,
+    #GISCHATS,
+    @gischatbot,
+    #geospatial,
 ```

-As a comment/tweet and it'll like and retweet the tweet and follow the user as well.
+As a comment/tweet and it'll like and retweet the tweet.

 ## Local Deployment